Unlock the Power of Place to Foster Social Health and Human Connection

-Can place design impact our capacity for connection?
+Can architecture impact our capacity for connection?

 Sharing the message.